squarepupil/website-pages/src/stories.md

 ## Stories CSS

+This is the CSS for the stories page.
+The idea is that we have list items.
+We want to style it it as if they are note cards.
+There should also be left and right arrows but we could use javascript perhaps to handle all that.

+    main {

+    }

+    blockquote {
+        font-size: 17px;
+        padding: 8px;
+        color: whitesmoke;
+        background-color: #296087;
+        background-position: top left;
+        background-repeat: no-repeat;
+        text-indent: 23px;
+        margin: 66px;
+    }

+    blockquote p {
+        display: block;
+        background-repeat: no-repeat;
+        background-position: bottom right;
+        padding: 12px;
+  	}

+## Stories CSS OLD

 This is the stuff for just this page.
 It is similar to that of the front page design.